sWrAAb/milestone_project_2/README.md

 As a player,I want:

-1. Clean and aesthetically pleasing visuals
+1. Clean and aesthetically pleasing visuals.
 2. Easy understanding of the game.
 3. Easy controls.
 4. Popular themes.